-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\
+For the quarterly period ended June 30, 2015

-Commission file number: 000-22563

-SG BLOCKS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware 95-4463937

-(State or other jurisdiction of (I.R.S.
-Employer

-incorporation or organization) Identification No.)

-115 W 18 th Street, New York, NY 10011

-(Address of principal executive offices) (Zip Code)

-(212) 520-6.
-(Registrant's telephone number

-3 Columbus Circle, 16th Floor ,

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 000-22563 SG BLOCKS, INC. (Exact name of registrant as specified in its charter) 95-4463937 Delaware (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 10011 115 W 18th Street, New York, NY (Address of principal executive offices) (Zip Code) (646) 240-4235 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗵 No 🗆

-Yes 🗆 No 🖂

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\times$ (Do not check if a smaller report ing company) Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange ge Act).
-Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchang ge Act).

-As of May 8, 2015, there were 42,918,927 shares of the registrant's common stock, \$0.01 par value, outstanding.
+Large accelerated filer П Accelerated filer \times Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of August 8, 2015, there were 42,918,927 shares of the registrant's common stock, \$0.01 par value, outstanding.

-SG BLOCKS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2015
+SG BLOCKS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2015